ashuang1/oogasalad_team01/README.md

     * Preferences such as theme that can be set on the splash screen persists between program runs

     * Game Player
-        * Show any number of games automattically, can add a new game by putting the game folder ( i.e. from the output of authoring environment) into data/games
+        * Show any number of games automatically, can add a new game by putting the game folder ( i.e. from the output of authoring environment) into data/games
         * On the splash screen can see information about each game by clicking the i icon under the card for the game